henrikstranneheim/MIP_api/docs/MIP_overview.rst

 attached dependencies to SLURM.
 These sbatch script are placed in the output script directory specified by ``-outScriptDir``.
 The sbatch scripts are versioned and will not be overwritten if you begin a new analysis.
-Versioned "xargs" scripts will also be created where possible to maximize the use of the cores procecessing power.
+Versioned "xargs" scripts will also be created where possible to maximize the use of the cores processing power.

 **Data**